61+ QR Code Usage Statistics 2024: Latest Facts and Insights [Updated]

 Many brands have adopted QR codes for product authentication to combat the alarming rise of counterfeit goods on the market.

-Aside from manufacturing and the CPG industry, more and more sectors are jumping onto the QR code technology bandwagon, leading to a surge in QR code adoption.
+Aside from manufacturing and the CPG industry, more sectors are jumping on the QR code technology bandwagon, leading to a surge in QR code adoption.

 7. Inventory management